-The motivation for the first model was to ask a very general question: given time series of brain activity over the entire experiment, during all four states, is there, on average, a functional network connecting key regions in the visual and attentional systems?
-The second and third models were motivated by SEM and Volterra analyses of the same data reported in [6] and [15] respectively.
+entire experiment, during all four states, is there, on average, a functional network connecting key regions in the visual and attentional systems?
+The second and third models were motivated by SEM and Volterra analyses of the same data reported by Buchel and Friston (1997) and Friston and Buchel (2000), respectively.
 These different methodologies address the same issues of modulatory, or bilinear interactions, at different levels of the visual and attentional pathways and provide a convenient benchmark with which to validate the current approach.
 Models 2 and 3 therefore specifically address whether or not attentional influence from top-down regions could be mediated by second-order interactions.
-If there is no bilinear interaction among the regions then this should be reflected as zero-valued weights within a bilinear MAR
+If there is no bilinear interaction among the regions then this should be reflected as zero-valued weights within a bilinear MAR model.

 All pairwise connection strengths (MAR coefficients across all time lags) were tested separately across all time lags for significant differences from zero.
 This raises an important issue of how apriori knowledge of connectivity should determine the analytic strategy.
 By testing all connections we are essentially approaching the model with no prior knowledge.
-Alternatively a model led approach is directed by prior knowledge of connectivity, thereby only testing connections established by, for example, anatomical studies.
+Alternatively, a model led approach is directed by prior knowledge of connectivity, thereby only testing connections established by, for example, anatomical studies.
 Given the motivation of the first model, to test for average connectivities over all tasks, we used the former strategy.

-The results of all connections that attained significance (p-values < 0.05) are shown for three subjects in Tables 1, 2 and 3.
-Connectivity maps have been used to illustrate the dependencies in Figure 6, 7 and 8 for models 1, 2 and 3 respectively.
-The width of the arrows are scaled to the p-values (thin for p-values between 0.05-0.001 and thick for values < 0.001).
-The optimal model order was selected using Bayesian evidence.
-Plots of which are shown for one subject and all three models in Figure 5b.
-The optimal model order was p = 4 for all
+42Aq:3The results of all connections that attained signifcance (P43values <0.05) are shown for three subjects in Tables 1, 2,4473and 3.
+Connectivity maps have been used to illustrate the45dependencies in Figs. 6, 7, and 8 for Models 1, 2, and 3,46respectively.
+The width of the arrows are scaled to the P47values <0.001).
+The optimal model order was selected48by using Bayesian evidence.
+Plots of which are shown for49rsone subject and all three models in Fig. 5B.
+The optimal50model order was P = 4 for all models.